pkhuji/Jio-Fiber-Reboot/README.md

 # Jio-Fiber-Reboot

-Jio Fiber Router Reboot

-Nodejs script to reboot jio router.
+Nodejs script to reboot Jio-Fiber router.
-You can run it with nodejs v16 or above and use cron job for routine reboot.
+You can run it with Nodejs v16 or above and use cron job for routine reboot.

 ### CLI Options List